s22-tech/grav-plugin-logerrors/README.md

 # Updating

 Updating Problems is easy, and can be done through Grav's GPM system, as well as manually.

-## GPM Update (Preferred)

-The simplest way to update this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
-You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

-    bin/gpm update logerrors

-This command will check your Grav install to see if your Logerrors plugin is due for an update.
-If a newer release is found, you will be asked whether or not you wish to update.
-To continue, type `y` and hit enter.
-The plugin will automatically update and clear Grav's cache.

 ## Manual Update